-The second half of Romans 7 is such an important passage in the context of what is being disclosed in the Little Book of Providence that I will quote directly from the book** in this instance.
-It contains an amplified version of the passage in question and shows how I believe Augustine and later interpreters have misunderstood it.
+This is an important passage regarding the Little Book of Providence disclosures so I will quote directly from the book**.
+It contains an amplified version of the passage in question and shows how Augustine and later interpreters have misunderstood it.

 The moral predicament especially for those outside the Church concerns their inherited disordered nature and the struggle the unaided human’s spirit has in controlling it.
-The non-Christian’s plight is best summed up by Paul in this passage in Romans, which I have amplified in brackets for it is at the heart of misunderstandings concerning the human condition:
+The non-Christian’s plight is best summed up by Paul in this passage in Romans.
+I have provided amplifications in brackets for it is at the heart of misunderstandings concerning the human condition:

-“For though a man be delighted with the law of God according to the inward man, what shall he do about that other law in his members, “fighting against the law in his mind” and captivating him in the law of sin that is in his members?
-Thou art just O Lord but we have sinned, we have committed iniquity, we have done wickedly and thy hand has grown heavily upon us and we are justly delivered over to that first sinner, the ruler of death, because he (Satan) turned our will to the likeness of his will, whereby he stood not in thy truth [Augustine’s “Confessions” Book VII Chapter 21
+“For though a man be delighted with the law of God according to the inward man, what shall he do about that other law in his members; “fighting against the law in his mind” and captivating him in the law of sin that is in his members?
+Thou art just O Lord but we have sinned and committed iniquity; we have done wickedly and thy hand has grown heavily upon us.
+We are justly delivered over to that first sinner, the ruler of death, because he (Satan) turned our will to the likeness of his will, whereby he stood not in thy truth [Augustine’s “Confessions” Book VII Chapter 21

-You (Christians) however live not by the flesh but by the spirit since the Spirit of God has made a home in you (Rom8:9)
+You (Christians) live not by the flesh but by the spirit since the Spirit of God dwells in you (Rom8:9)

-Clearly, the person the apostle depicts as himself in the passage is living by the flesh: he desires good but consistently fails to practice it because he gives in to the lusts of the body and practices what is evil.
+Clearly, the person the apostle depicts as himself in the passage is living by the flesh; he desires good but fails to practice it because he gives in to the lusts of the body.
 That assuredly is not the Apostle Paul or else he would be contradicting his own teaching that any who do live in such a way shall die (verse below).
 With the help of the Holy Spirit, any Christian (let alone Paul) can and should gain the victory:

 [Excerpt from The Little Book of Providence – chapter 3]

-I am bound to return to this subject for it also reaffirms what I indicated in recent posts that whilst Christian salvation does pertain to the healing of the soul, it is not the God-given soul, spirit or “inner man” that is the source of fallen man’s moral degradation – it is the procreated intellectual vessel with which the soul (more precisely the spirit) is associated at birth (Ps51:5), being Paul’s “body of this death”.
+I shall be returning to this subject for it also reaffirms what I indicated in recent posts.
+Whilst Christian salvation does pertain to the healing of the soul, it is not the God-given soul, spirit or “inner man” that is the source of fallen man’s moral degradation.
+It is the procreated intellectual vessel which associates with the soul at birth (Ps51:5).
+That is Paul’s “body of this death”.
 As Scripture goes on to affirm, when the body dies “the dust will return to the earth as it was and the spirit will return to God WHO GAVE IT” (Eccles12:7NKJV).

-This is why a remedy was needed for those who were to relate to God and His Christ whilst still in human flesh.
-It is so their souls could be progressively healed and fitted for future glory.
+“The body of this death” required a remedy in order to relate to God whilst in human flesh.
+It is so that the souls of God’s elect could be progressively healed and fitted for future glory.
 In their case the forensic benefits of Christ’s atonement (pardon for sin), provided to the many, do not suffice.
 God’s elect need the power of sanctifying grace in order to serve God now in spirit and in truth.
 As we have seen from Paul’s earlier teaching in Romans, such is freely provided to those who “having been reconciled to God by Christ’s death, are to be saved by participating in His Life” (Rom5:10)